mcealie/mcealie.github.io/index.md

 ## About Me

 I am a 3rd year Neuroscience PhD Candidate at the University of Rochester.
+I received my MS in Neuroscience when I successfully passed my PhD Qualifying Exam: "Effects of Developmental Ethanol Exposure on Cerebellar Microglia and Purkinje Cells"

 I study the effects of developmental ethanol exposure on cerebellar microglia and Purkinje cells in [Dr. Ania Majewska's laboratory.](https://www.urmc.rochester.edu/labs/majewska.aspx)